Routes and operations

 If you must keep a log that records who approves each route, you can require electronic signatures for route approval.
 Users will then have to confirm their identity by using an electronic signature.

 An operation is a step in the production process.
-In Finance and Operations, each operation has an ID and a simple description.
+Each operation has an ID and a simple description.
 The following tables shows typical examples of operations from a machine shop.

 The operational properties of the operation, such as the setup time and run time, resource requirements, costing information, and consumption calculation, are specified on the operation relation.
 (For more information about operation relations, see the next section.)

 The following operational properties of an operation are maintained on the operation relation: